tencentyun/intlcloud-documents/yehe_doc/CDN 与加速/内容分发网络/用户指南/配置管理/访问控制/防盗链配置_intl_en.md

 ## Configuration Overview
-To control the access to your service, you can use the referer hotlink protection feature in Tencent Cloud CDN.
+To control the source of access to your business resources, you can use the referer hotlink protection feature in Tencent Cloud CDN.

-By configuring an access control policy in the referer field of the HTTP request header, you can control the access source to prevent hotlinking.
+By configuring an access control policy on the value of the referer field in the HTTP request header, you can control the access source to prevent hotlinking by malicious users.

 ## Configuration Guide
 ### Viewing the configuration